aabarbosa/risc-v/README.md

 # Project

-Simple and functional implementation of the general porpose processing unit risc-v (reduced ISA processor).
+Simple and functional implementation of the general purpose processing unit risc-v (reduced ISA processor).

   *This project is for learning purposes only.*